DataONEorg/sem-prov-design/docs/science-scenarios/mstmip-scenario.rst

 - Input datasets are MSTMIP-INPUT-DATASET-LIST
     - global 1/2-degree monthly GPP model outputs in 1901-2010 from a MsTMIP model simulation (This may be related to semantics use case #52.
 When scientist re-runs this script, he needs to search DataONE to find appropriate GPP data files as input.)
-    - 1-month variant of Standardized Precipitation-Evapotranspiration Index (SPEI)
+    - 1-month variant of Standardized Precipitation-Evapotranspiration Index (SPEI) (Per Christopher, this SPEI data is available from Digital.CSIC)

 - Input derived datasets are MSTMIP-INPUT-DERIVED-DATASET-LIST
     - Not applicable in this case